STS-71: Mission highlights

 During the SAREX portion of the flight, the crew contacted several schools.
 One was Redlands High School in Redlands, California.
 Charlie Precourt was able to contact students, former students and technicians that built the communications package.
 A cross polarized, dual band yagi antenna array and automatic rotor was installed on the roof of the electronics classroom.
 A dual band radio was installed inside the radio room of the classroom.
 The contact window lasted about 10 minutes, during which time, about twelve people were able to ask questions.
 While most were basic or technical questions, one was peculiar.
 "What would happen of you sneezed inside your helmet?"
 Precourt answered that you'd probably, "spray your face shield a little bit.." and carry on.

+External tank

+The external tank used on this mission (ET-70) was involved in a historic marine salvage court case.
+The tank was being delivered by barge in November 1994, when the tow vehicle encountered issues in Hurricane Gordon.
+Their mayday signal was picked up by the oil tanker Cherry Valley, which responded and towed the tug and its cargo to safety.
+Under the tradition of marine salvage, NASA offered $5 million to the crew of the tanker as a reward, but the United States Department of Justice reduced the offer to $1 million.
+The tanker company and crew sued and were awarded $6.4 million, believed to be the largest such award in U.S. history.
+This was reduced to $4.125 million on appeal.
+The crew split the award with their employer.
+At least one crew member was able to use his cut of the proceeds to buy a house, which he calls "the house that NASA bought."